rgnlg/atnlp/README.md

     - "test_file_path" - path to the test data;
     - "is_train" - training process;
     - "is_over_all_best" - model to be executed (the overall best model or the best model for a particular experiment);
-    - "prim" - exposion of primitive commands only denoting a certain basic action.
+    - "prim" - exposion of primitive commands only denoting a certain basic action

- - Experiments can be executed using ./run.sh (Note: the shell-file might be configured as "executable" to be able to run it, using chmod +x run.sh)
+ - Experiments can be executed using ./run.sh (Note: the shell-file might need to be configured as "executable" to be able to run it, using chmod +x run.sh)

 ### Structure
 - `dataloader.py` - loading data files;